FPGAwars/apio/docs/raw-tools.md

-# Additional tools
+# Raw tools

 The `apio raw` command provides access to additional tools that are included in the apio packages, for example, in the `oss-cad-suite` package from the YosysHQ project.

-This page describes several additional tools available in Apio.
-The list is not exhaustive.
+This page describes several such raw tools that are available in Apio.
+This list is not exhaustive.

 > If you encounter a useful tool in the apio packages that is not listed
 > here please please file an issue in the